xa-v1/DeFi_shap_regression/README.md

 )
 ```

-The market beta factor (PC1 of BTC/ETH/SOL log returns) and bull/bear regime classification (BTC 200-day moving average) are constructed automatically from Yahoo Finance via `tidyquant` and require no modification.

 ### Notes

-- A minimum of roughly 60–90 observations per regime is advisable for stable Shapley decompositions.
+- A minimum of 60–90 observations per regime is recommended for stable Shapley decompositions.
 Tokens with short histories or sparse regime transitions may produce unreliable attribution estimates.
 - The script drops all rows with any `NA` via `drop_na()` at the end of each sector block.
-Missing days in your Artemis data will silently reduce your effective sample — check coverage before running.
+Missing days in your Artemis data will reduce your effective sample.
 - `kernelshap` run time scales with the number of regressors.
 More than 6–7 features per model will noticeably increase computation time.